parhamdoustdar/parhamdoustdar.github.io/cv.md

 **Team Lead & Developer**, Booking.com, *September 2016 – Current*

-- I've been a team lead and member in the deployment team that came up with and created [Shipper](https://github.com/bookingcom/shipper), which is Booking.com's open-source project to make rolling out a multi-cluster application on Kubernetes an enjoyable experience.
+- I've been a team lead and member in the team that came up with and created [Shipper](https://github.com/bookingcom/shipper), which is Booking.com's open-source project to make rolling out a multi-cluster application on Kubernetes an enjoyable experience.
+- I am the vice chair of B.Able, which is an internal employee resource group to create an environment where people with diverse physical and neurological needs feel supported to do their best work.

 ---